 Bright sunlight is underestimated as a dangerous driving condition.
 Use common sense and one or more of the above methods of reducing the amount of sunlight that makes its way inside your vehicle to ensure your safety when driving on a sunny day.
 (Source: https://driving-tests.org/beginner-drivers/driving-in-bright-sunlight/)

-We hope this article was useful be safe out there as we enter the spring season but if you should have an accident and need an auto body and collision repair shop please call the Auto Body Shop NY at 516-933-7327 or visit us at 1470 Old Country Road, Plainview NY 11803.
-You can also visit our website at https://www.theautobodyshopny.com
+We hope this article was useful be safe out there as we enter the spring season but if you should have an accident and need an auto body and collision repair shop please call the Auto Body Shop NY at 516-933-7327 or visit us at 40 Newtown Plaza, Plainview NY 11803.
+You can also visit our website at http://www.theautobodyshopny.com